 Because of the proximity of Wolverton to London it should come as no surprise that certain member of the Cricklewood/Willesden allocation of Class 25's would become regular performers on the Royal workings.
 These locomotives were often easily identified by their clean paintwork and the embellishments on such items as the pipework, buffers, wheelrims and axleboxes.
 The train crews would also have use of portable two-radio equipment.
 The use of this equipment led to a minor external modification on the Class 25 cabfronts.
 A small circular metal plate covered a small hole drilled through the cab sheeting provided a means to run the cabling for the radios between the paired locomotives and the Royal train coaches.

 The notes below are an incomplete record of the Royal train workings during the life of the Class 25, and initially they focus mostly on the LMR/ER/ScR workings, until the others can be filled in!

-On May 9th St Pancras was host to the Royal Train which ran to Nottingham via Manton, hauled by 5223 & 5226.
-The next day the train headed south being noted passing through Banbury.
+On May 9th (or 11th?)
+St Pancras was host to the Royal Train which was booked to leave at 22.30 to Nottingham via Manton, hauled by D5223 & D5226.
+The next day (10th) D5223 & D5226 hauled the same train from Worksop to Matlock via Chesterfield.
+Later the same day Royal train headed south being noted passing through Banbury.